SCAR/solong/README.md

 #> 2  13.9 Architeuthis dux
 ```

-It doesn't matter what the column names are, but we do need to set the properties of the columns so that `solong` can find the appropriate data to use in each allometric equation.
-Here we've measured lower rostral length, so:
+It doesn’t matter what the column names are, but we do need to set the
+properties of the columns so that `solong` can find the appropriate data
+to use in each allometric equation.
+Here we’ve measured lower rostral
+length, so:

 ``` r
 x$LRL <- sol_set_property(x$LRL, "lower rostral length")
 ```

 Now we can apply allometric equations to our data.
-What equations do we have available for our species of interest?
+What equations do we
+have available for our species of interest?

 ``` r
 subset(sol_equations(), taxon_name=="Architeuthis dux") %>% summary